lavanyamanne2/scorm-creator/README.md

 SCORM-CREATOR
 ====================
-The plugin creates a standalone HTML5 SCORM package.
+SCORM-CREATOR Plugin creates a standalone SCORM HTML5 package with no content tools.

 # Installation